jrudolph/bootpgm/README.md

 ### The registry at boot-time

 At the time a boot program is executed the registry is not yet initialized.
 Machine/system and machine/hardware are loaded because they need to be loaded for Windows to find the drivers.
 The SAM at machine\SAM and the machine\software are not yet loaded.
 If you have to read values from this keys you have to plug the keys into the registry (`NtLoadKey`) from the corresponding file.
-Don't forget to unload the keys (`NtUnloadKey`) afterwards because Windows fails with a bluescreen afterwards if it finds hives mapped it is not used to.
+Don't forget to unload the keys (`NtUnloadKey`) afterwards because Windows fails with a bluescreen afterwards if it finds hives mapped when it does not expect them to be.

 ### Writing to Registry at boot-time